 Immunodeficient patients, including those with HIV.

-For further details, consult the ANZSBT Guidelines for Transfusion and Immunohaematology and Laboratory Practice (2016).
+For further details, consult the ANZSBT Guidelines for Transfusion and Immunohaematology and Laboratory Practice.

-Guidance on the use of CMV seronegative components and in particular clinical indications for prioritising CMV seronegative blood components in times of supply shortage can be found in the platelet annex of the National Blood Supply Contingency Plan.
+Guidance on the use of CMV seronegative platelets during supply shortages can be found in the platelets response plan (annex C) of the National Blood Supply Contingency Plan.